Child Support Attorneys Boca Raton

 What happens if my ex-spouse does not make child support payments as instructed?If your former spouse does not make required child support payments, it is in the best interests of you and your child (or children) to hire an experienced child support attorney.
 The process of enforcing the payment of child support on an ex-spouse that has been delinquent in making payments can be a legally complex and confusing process, so the advice and representation of an experienced child support attorney can prove to be especially valuable.

-In what areas of South Florida do you provide child support services?We have offices in Boca Raton, Fort Lauderdale and West Palm Beach.
-Child support lawyers from Klein Law Group provide services in the following counties and cities within South Florida:
+In what areas of South Florida do you provide child support services?We offer legal services in Boca Raton, West Palm Beach, Delray Beach, Boynton Beach, Fort Lauderdale, and surrounding areas.